Professor and 3M National Teaching Fellow

 Phone (905) 688-5550, ext.
 3178

 Zopito A. Marini, Ph.D., a developmental and educational psychologist, is a Full Professor of Child and Youth Studies and a former holder of a Brock Chancellor's Chair for Teaching Excellence.
-Dr. Marini did his graduate work at the University of Toronto with the late Robbie Case (noted scholar and Neo-Piagetain theorist in child development), and since 1985 has been at Brock where he was the founding Chair of the Department.
+Dr. Marini did his graduate work at the University of Toronto with the late Robbie Case (noted scholar and Neo-Piagetain theorist in child development), and since 1985 has been at Brock where he was the founding Chair of the Department (in 1993).
 His research interests focus on the area generally known as sociocognitive development.
 Dr. Marini does research, writes and lectures on issues related to family and school conflicts, bullying and victimization, the development of conscience and self-regulation.
 Using a biopsychosocial perspective, he has investigated the cognitive mechanisms and social processes underlying the development of a range of sociocognitive abilities in typical and atypical children and youths, and he has also examined the mediating and moderating impact of psychosocial factors, such as depression, anxiety, anti-social beliefs, temperament, friendship quality and parenting practices on children's adjustment.
 Projects currently underway in his lab examine psychosocial factors involved in bullying and victimization with a view of developing effective prevention strategies

 .
 Other research projects involve an examination of the development of conscience, moral emotions and self-regulation.